Counselling Interns

 Alex Roberts

-Alex is currently working toward a Master’s in Counselling Psychology through The University of Victoria.
+Alex has a Master’s in Counselling Psychology through The University of Victoria.
 She enjoys a collaborative approach to counselling, in which clients can explore and develop new ways of thinking, feeling, and relating in a supportive and empowering therapeutic relationship.
 Specializing in clients who identify as LGBTQ+ or are exploring new gender and sexual identities, she is available for in-person sessions as well as telephone and video sessions.

 When not working, she can usually be found enjoying leisurely nature walks, reading fantasy novels, or playing video games.